SpartanRefactoring/Main/README.md

 # References

-* Y. Gil and M. Orrú, “Code spartanization,” in Proc. of SAC’17, the 32nd ACM Symposium on Applied Computing, Marrakesh, Morocco, April 3–7 2017.
+* Y. Gil and M. Orrú, “Code spartanization: a Rational Approach to Resolve Religious War on Style” in Proc. of SAC’17, the 32nd
+ACM Symposium on Applied Computing, Marrakesh, Morocco, April 3–7 2017.

 * Y. Gil and M. Orrù, "The Spartanizer: Massive automatic refactoring,"